How the LVAD Heart Pump Supports Failing Hearts

 How can you keep your LVAD with you 24/7?

-The LVAD system requires you to carry its external components, like the controller and batteries, at all times, no matter if you are sleeping, walking, resting, travelling, or doing some physical activity.
-General clothing and traditional bags or belts are not made to carry your LVAD and are unsafe for long-term use.
-Here, you need a proper set of clothing or apparel that can do your work for you.
-Luckily, we have gear for you that makes a big difference.
+Here, you need proper LVAD apparel that can do your work for you.
+Luckily, we have a gear for you that makes a big difference.
 LVADGear's specialized clothing and accessories are designed with patient needs in mind.
-The founder of LVADGear himself was an LVAD user and invented the apparel to help patients like him.
+The founder of LVADGear himself was an LVAD user and invented the LVAD clothing to help patients like him.
 Although he received a heart transplant and is living a healthy life, he has dedicated his business to people with LVAD.

-LVADGear is a brand that provides you with LVAD-specific clothing, such as LVAD shirts, vests, belts, and bags that make your everyday life easier and more comfortable.
+LVADGear is a brand that provides you with LVAD-specific clothing, such as LVAD shirts, LVAD vests, and LVAD bags that make your everyday life easier and more comfortable.
 LVADGear lets you carry your device discreetly and comfortably day and night, as they have built-in pockets, secure straps, and breathable fabrics.
 They are specifically designed to accommodate your equipment and balance the weight equally.
 The LVAD apparel also prevents strain on your driveline and keeps you mobile and confident, at home or on the go.